 The most significant difference in the admission process is the average acceptance rates of PhD and PsyD programs.
 Because there are far more PhD programs in psychology available, they tend to be highly selective, with many only accepting 10 students or fewer a year.
-Across the country, this works out to an average acceptance rate of about 13% of applicants.
+Across the country, this works out to an average acceptance rate of about 13 percent of applicants.

 Of course, PsyD programs are not necessarily easier to get into.
 Though they often accept more students than PhDs, there are far fewer PsyD programs as a whole.
 This means the available number of PsyD spots across the country could be the same or even less than those for PhD programs.

 For most students, PsyD programs take roughly 4–6 years to complete.
 Due to the stronger emphasis on extensive research, PhD programs typically take between 5 and 8 years.

 The training you receive in a PhD program will focus on research that leads you to producing new scientific knowledge.
 PsyD programs emphasize training that allows you to apply your knowledge in a practical setting, though you’ll likely still conduct some research.

 In both programs, you’ll be required to participate in an internship for at least a year.
 As with your program itself, these internships should be accredited by the APA.
 Choosing a program or internship that’s not accredited could make it difficult to get your license.

 In a PhD program, you’re required to complete and defend a dissertation.
 Many PsyD programs also require a dissertation or equivalent doctoral project, likely designed to demonstrate different skills than research-driven PhD dissertations.